-Last year, my husband and I took a blissful week-long, kid-free, tropical vacation celebrating our 10 year wedding anniversary.
+Pre-pandemic, my husband and I took a blissful week-long, kid-free, tropical couples trip celebrating our 10-year wedding anniversary.

 Research has found that couple friendships are an important part of marriage wellbeing.
 But how do you know whether you are ready to take your couple friendship to the next level and travel together?
 Here are a few signs your couples trip will be a success.